Tablelike Definition Lists

 [View the demo]

-Simply add a “tablelike”-class to your <form> or <dl>1 and of you go.
+Simply add a “tablelike”-class to your <form> or <dl> ((or adjust this CSS to any other class you already have, whatever floats your boat)) and of you go.
 Note that it’s always best to put the IE6-part into a separate IE6-stylesheet.

 I’ve personally used this technique on several projects and it so far works quite nicely.
 There are issues however: